qhtjrmin/GPrimer/README.md

 To get and compline GPrimer, follow the quires that listed below
 ```
 $ git clone https://github.com/qhtjrmin/GPrimer.git
-$ cd GPrimer/src
-$ chmod +x build.sh
-$ ./build.sh
 ```
-The source codes are in "src" folder.
 You can directly use the binary file in 'execution_file' folder for execution of GPrimer without compilation.

 ## Environment
-GPrimer needs the following softwares to run in the system:
+GPrimer needs the following software to run on the system:

 - CUDA toolkit version 8 or higher.
 - Nvidia driver (v384 or higher)